BULLDOG TESTING CENTER

 To protect the quiet testing environment all electronics and cell phones must be COMPLETELY powered down (not on silent).
 ANY cellphone/electronics disruption including alarms, vibrating, and any other noise will result in the exam being voided and the student being asked to leave.

 If you have a exam that requires an appointment you may register here at REGISTER BLAST.

 Lost ID's can be found at check-in and are sent to the Bulldog Card Office in Joyal 156 daily.

 Calculus Placement (CRT & ALEKS)

-The Calculus Readiness Test (CRT) or ALEKS PPL placement is required for enrollment in MATH 75, MATH 75A, or MATH 70.
+The Calculus Readiness Test (CRT) or ALEKS PPL placement is required for enrollment in MATH 6 (ALEKS PPL only), MATH 75, MATH 75A, or MATH 70.

-The CRT is offered on a walk in bases in UC 201.
+The CRT is offered on a walk in basis only (Monday - Friday) in University Center UC Room 201.